The best ways to kickstart your metabolism to see weight loss and that desired physique.

 Green tea is a great source of energy given that it contains caffeine and can increase your metabolism as well (3).
 Since tea can convert stored fat into free fatty acids, it allows for increased fat burn and the metabolism-boosting properties can prevent a weight loss plateau that results from a decreased metabolism.

 Coffee also works to boost your metabolism and is another source of caffeine for energy, whether that be to start your day, use for a pre-workout boost, or a mid-day pick me up when you start to feel sluggish (4).
 Many fat burners contain caffeine but using coffee or green tea is one way to receive the same energy-boosting benefits while working to kickstart your metabolism.
+Also, you have products like pre-workouts and energy drinks that contain caffeine and can help to kickstart your metabolism and burn fat.

 Spicy foods can increase your body temperature and start the thermogenesis process, a key in weight loss.
 As your body temperature increases, so too does your metabolism and thermogenesis helps to break down body fat.
 Spicy foods also contain capsaicin, which is a key ingredient to boosting metabolism (5).
 While the effects of spicy foods are temporary, they are one tasty way to really kickstart your metabolism.